HewlettPackard/oneview-puppet/RESOURCES.md

 * `present` - Performs a specific `patch` operation for the given interconnect.
 There is a limited set of interconnect properties that may be changed, and these are: powerState, uidState, deviceResetState.
 If the interconnect supports the operation, the operation is performed.
 * `found` - Searches for `oneview_interconnect` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
-* `get_types` - Gets a collection of all the interconnect types based on the specified parameters.
 * `get_statistics` - Gets the statistics from an interconnect.
 * `get_name_servers` - Gets the named servers for an interconnect.
+* `get_types` - Gets a collection of all the interconnect types based on the specified parameters.
+* `get_link_topologies` - Gets a paginated collection of all the interconnect link topologies based on the specified parameters.
+Filters can be used to control the number of interconnect link topologies that are returned.
+With no filters specified, the API returns all interconnect link toplogies.
 * `update_ports` - Updates the specified interconnect ports.
 * `reset_port_protection` - Triggers a reset of port protection for an interconnect.